he-jesse/MINAR/README.md

 # MINAR: Mechanistic Interpretability for Neural Algorithmic Reasoning

-This contains the code for the submission MINAR: Mechanistic Interpretability for Neural Algorithmic Reasoning to ICML 2026.
+This contains the code for the submission MINAR: Mechanistic Interpretability for Neural Algorithmic Reasoning to NeurIPS 2026.
 The code was developed and tested using Python 3.12.3.
 The package requirements are listed in `environment.yml`.

 ## Instructions